kjohnsoninfo/MayaMaterialIDTool/README.md

 Features include:
 * Read, add, and delete predefined material IDs from a .txt file
-* Automatically generate materials and shading groups with random colors for predefined IDs
+* Automatically generate materials and shading groups with random colors for each ID
 * Apply materials to objects with a single button click
 * Reset object materials to default 'lambert1' if mistakes are made
 * Select all objects with a specific material by right clicking the button